Top 10 Most Inspiring Black Packaging Designs For You

 - They provoke certain reactions in your customer's mind

-What is the symbolism of the black color?
+What is the symbolism of the black colour?

 It’s a powerful choice and we will exhibit it in the 10 following examples.

 Olive Poem is a concept we have found on Behance - it immediately caught our attention.
 The packaging is designed to showcase the virgin oil bottle.
 It uses a winning blend of black and gold (which you should also use in your Christmas packaging) too.

 How can you get inspired by Olive Poem?

 Take a closer look at the texture of the outer packaging.
 The matt finish embraces an extremely premium character of the product.
 You can choose such variant in our Full-Color Mailer Boxes too.